SohamB4746Y/Calculator_Ios/README.md

 - Percentage calculation (%)
 - Responsive UI optimized for iPhone

-Screenshots
-(Add screenshots to the repository under a /screenshots directory and update these placeholders.)
-- /screenshots/phone-1.png
-- /screenshots/phone-2.png

 Requirements
 - macOS with Xcode installed
 - Xcode 12+ recommended